The Chachapoyas culture were known as the ‘cloud people’

 The immense walls of Kuelap are another indigenous Andean engineering feat

-This mighty fortress city was also a place of worship.
+Yet, this mighty fortress city was also a place for ceremonies and burials.

 Chachapoyas was not a nation or an empire